bigbraindump/mt-exercise-5/README.md

 A line graph was chosen for visualization since both the scores and time taken are continuous variables.

+The graphs generated in ./translate/bpe-vocab illustrate that as the beam size increases, the BLEU score consistently decreases, indicating that larger beam sizes counterintuitively lead to lower translation quality for this specific model and dataset.
+Conversely, the time taken for translation increases with larger beam sizes, which is expected due to the higher computational complexity involved in evaluating more candidate sequences.
+Based on these observations, I would use a beam size of 1 or 2 for future translations, as they offer the best balance between translation quality and computational efficiency.
+These smaller beam sizes achieve the highest BLEU scores while minimizing the translation time, making them the most effective choice for this task.

 ## Notes

 Please note that both Tasks 1 and 2 were completed using the UZH Cluster resources.
 GPU instances were added to all the slurm scripts to speed up processing times.